Metallic Epoxy Flooring Vancouver, BC

 - Mechanical grinding for adhesion

-- Refinement for a crisp reflective finish
+- Refinement for a cleaner reflective finish

 - Topcoats chosen for wear and cleanability

-Metallic epoxy vs stained and polished concrete
+Metallic epoxy vs stained or polished concrete

 - More design control than stain or polish